 Workers’ compensation insurance provides critical financial protection for your small business.
 In fact, it’s so important that most countries require business owners carry it the moment they hire their first employee.

 Employers are legally obligated to take reasonable care to assure that their workplaces are safe.
 Nevertheless, accidents happen.
-When they do, workers compensation insurance Afghanistan provides coverage.
-Workers compensation insurance Afghanistan serves two purposes: It assures that injured workers get medical care and compensation for a portion of the income they lose while they are unable to return to work and it usually protects employers from lawsuits by workers injured while working.
+When they do, workers compensation insurance provides coverage.
+Workers compensation insurance serves two purposes: It assures that injured workers get medical care and compensation for a portion of the income they lose while they are unable to return to work and it usually protects employers from lawsuits by workers injured while working.
 Workers receive benefits regardless of who was at fault in the accident.
 If a worker is killed while working, workers comp (as it is often abbreviated) provides death benefits for the worker’s dependents.

-Injuries employees sustain on the workplace premises or anywhere else while the employee is acting in the “course and scope” of employment are covered if their employer has workers comp insurance Afghanistan.
+Injuries employees sustain on the workplace premises or anywhere else while the employee is acting in the “course and scope” of employment are covered if their employer has workers comp insurance.
 For example, the leading cause of workers comp death claims is traffic accidents that occur when the employee is in a vehicle for work purposes, whether the trip is made in the company’s car or the employee’s own vehicle.
 Accidents driving to and from work are not covered.
 In addition to injuries from accidents, workers comp covers injuries employees may sustain from other events that may occur while they are working, including workplace violence, terrorist attacks and natural disasters.
-Workers comp insurance Afghanistan also covers certain illnesses and occupational diseases For example, employees who work with toxic chemicals can be made ill by exposure to the chemicals.
+Workers comp insurance also covers certain illnesses and occupational diseases For example, employees who work with toxic chemicals can be made ill by exposure to the chemicals.